QubicRU/Creation-of-AI-artist-aNNa-Aigarth-to-attract-a-new-Gen-Z-audience/README.md

 TikTok: @Aigarth_

+For several months, we have been developing aNNa's social media accounts on a minimal budget and on our own initiative.
+We made a video in two languages, Russian and English, about Aigarth, smart contracts, and Monero mining.
+I see that this is yielding good results, and it is time to increase our influence.
+The Russian-speaking community needs content in their native language.

+This proposal describes a three-month initiative to scale up the aNNa project to further increase production volumes, improve product quality, and expand QUBIC's presence on social platforms, including Russian ones.

+I am requesting 2,3 billion Qubic tokens per month for 3 months to intensively develop the existing blog aNNa.
+(Estimated value: ~$2200 per billion)
+This grant allows us to devote all our time to our work, improve product quality, and acquire the distribution tools necessary to reach a wide crypto audience.

 ---
+## Problem

+Qubic currently does not have a strong presence on YouTube, and there are relatively few videos appearing in Google searches for many common Qubic-related queries.
+This means many people searching for information about Qubic find little relevant or high-quality content.

+Unfortunately, there is even less content in Russian, and I believe that my main task as an active representative of this community is to help develop and create informative materials about the project in Russian.

+- Complex information
+Most of the materials are difficult for new users to understand.

+- Lack of new audience influx
+Currently, the community consists mainly of techies, miners, and traders.
+The project lacks new, young Gen Z participants.

+- Modern ideas in outdated packaging
+Even the most progressive concepts are lost amid a visually and emotionally outdated presentation.
+The project lacks a “wow” factor.

+---
 ## What aNNa will do

+This is not a boring AI presentation — it is a lively, emotional, and recognizable character that makes Qubic seem closer, more modern, and brighter.

+- Creative, multi-format storytelling that informs and energizes the community

 - Share lifestyle content on social media, creating a lively, interesting digital blogger persona.